The missing word

 From a certain level of complexity, this makes costs, effort and time needs grow exponentially until a further increase is no longer affordable.
 Following is an illustration of this challenge:

-Could it be your organisation’s position is close to the maximum?
+Is your organisation’s position close to the maximum?
 In that case and for as long as the working practices of the left column dominate, improvement initiatives are bound to move the organisation further to the right on the S-curve.
 Ongoing cost-savings pressures, burnouts and layoffs of productive employees can be expected to worsen.
 In such a situation, a transformation to new best practices may be started.

 In this situation, the working practices of the left column have been integrated into processes, policies, IT applications, courses, certificates and the like.
 This is why transformation initiatives are confronted with an insurmountable amount of obstacles.
 Such initiatives may work well at the team level.
 However, extending them to the department level or to the enterprise level is a different ball game.
 It easily moves such initiatives beyond the tipping point of the illustration above.
 To make transformation projects executable and larger organisations deliver to the agility needs of today’s world, this conflict must be solved.